cloudmesh-community/fa19-516-144/project/report.md

 1. Store the encrypted key and nonce in separate files with the hash as base name
 1. Delete the temporary file

-#### Process for Decryption
+#### Internal Process for Decryption

 1. Copy the contents of the config into a secure temporary file
-  - If at any time an error occurs the original config file is restored
+If at any time an error occurs the original config file is restored
 1. Query the config for the value of cloudmesh.security.secpath
 1. Load the key whose path is referenced in cloudmesh.security.privatekey
 1. For each regular expression, apply it on all paths of the config file